alfidhadiat/masterProject/README.md

 ## 5. Analysis Scripts

 With all the model trains, the final analysis can now be conducted.
 Two analyses are done for the research project.
 First, a correlation between the topic model coherency scores and the classifier accuracy scores.
 Second, correlations between individual topic coherency scores and classifier feature importance scores.
 Separate scripts are created for each correlation.
+Furthermore, the final script requires the output of the separate correlation scripts to attain the final result.

 ### Accuracy-Coherence Correlation
 To get the accuracy-coherence correlation, navigate to the "analysis_scripts" directory first.
 Run the following line: